 How Smoking Affects the Respiratory System

-Cigarette smoke damages your lungs and irritates your wind pipe and voice box.
+Cigarette smoke damages your lungs and irritates your windpipe and voice box.
 It also worsens asthma.
 Smoking can cause:

 - Chronic obstructive pulmonary disease – a group of lung diseases that block airflow and make it difficult to breathe.
 Symptoms include shortness of breath, wheezing and coughing.
-The main diseases that make up COPD are: emphysema -the result of the damage to the linings in the lungs caused by the toxins in cigarette smoke and chronic bronchitis.
+The main diseases that make up COPD are emphysema -the result of the damage to the linings in the lungs caused by the toxins in cigarette smoke and chronic bronchitis.

 - Pneumonia – an infection that causes inflammation of the air sacks and can cause the lungs to fill up with fluid.
-Symptoms include a wet chough with phlegm or pus, fever and difficulty breathing.
+Symptoms include a wet cough with phlegm or pus, fever and difficulty breathing.

 - Tuberculosis – it’s a serious bacterial lung infection.
-Symptoms include coughing, weight loss, fever and fatigue.
+Symptoms include coughing, weight loss, fever, and fatigue.

 To learn more visit The Effects of Smoking: COPD.